nmcguinness/L8-3DGD-Module-Content/README.md

 This repository contains all notes and assignment briefs materials for **COMP I8015 — 3D Game Development**.

-- The **Notes** folder holds a seven-part  series on interior level design for Unreal Engine.
+- The **Notes** folder holds a multi-part series on interior level design for Unreal Engine.
 - The **Briefs** folder contains the formal CA briefs for all assessed components.

 ## Table of Contents